BLEMF 2024

 (Greensboro, NC & Williamsburg, VA) Exploring music of the period between the French Revolution (1789-1799) and the Battle of Waterloo (1815), The Great Fear follows the migration, exaltation, and degradation of Pierre Louis Hus-Desforges (1773-1838), Nicolas Méhul (1765-1817), Joseph Bologne, Chevalier de Saint-George (1745 – 1799), and Hélène de Montgeroult (1764- 1836).
 By bringing together music of four French composers affected not only by the Revolution and the downfall of Napoleon, but also by family lineage, gender, and race, this program gives voice to the circumstances and events that led to political, social, and cultural exile during this violent and precarious time.

 Assai Ad Libitum is a newly formed historical ensemble passionate about exploring and performing rare and unrecorded works.
 Based on the Southeastern coast of the US, the trio comprises Patricia García Gil (fortepiano), Sophie Genevieve Lowe (baroque violin), and Ryan Lowe (baroque cello).
 Patricia García Gil is a Spanish keyboardist with international accolades in performance and pedagogy on both modern and historical keyboard instruments.
-A BLEMF 2023 Emerging Artist, she is currently pursuing a DMA in Historical Keyboards at University of North Carolina-Greensboro.
+A BLEMF 2023 Emerging Artist, she has recently completed her DMA in Historical Keyboards at University of North Carolina-Greensboro.
 Baroque violinist Sophie Genevieve Lowe hails from South Dakota, studied at the Royal Academy of Music and Trinity Laban Conservatoire of Music in London, UK, and has appeared on concert stages across the UK and North America.
 Recently relocated to the US from London after graduating with honors from the Trinity Conservatoire of Music, Welsh cellist Ryan Lowe has performed extensively in the United Kingdom, Europe, Asia, and the United States.
 Sophie and Ryan regularly perform as a duet at the Colonial Williamsburg Foundation in Virginia.

 Assai Ad Libitum is a BLEMF Emerging Ensemble.